Article

 A second IHT regime refers to assets that are potentially relieved of IHT.
 This means they attract a reduced level of IHT or zero IHT.

-A little-known piece of tax legislation: your pensions are outside your estate and can be passed on free of IHT.
-They are also not covered by your will.
+A little-known fact: your pensions are not covered by your will.
 To make sure your pension savings pass to your preferred legatees, you need to complete something called a nominations form.
 This tells the pension provider who you want the money to go to and in what proportions.
-You probably filled on in when you took each scheme out but it’s a good idea to keep them up to date as your life changes.
+You probably filled one in when you took out each scheme but it’s a good idea to keep them updated as your life changes.

-Divorce, second marriages, the birth of children and grandchildren are all reasons to review your nominations to make sure the right amounts of money go to the right people.
+Divorce, second marriages, and the birth of children and grandchildren, are all reasons to review your nominations to make sure the right amounts of money go to the right people.
+If you do not make your wishes known, the scheme’s trustees will have to make a decision on your behalf.

 4. Leave something to charity

-If you leave at least 10% of your net estate to a registered charity, it reduces the effective IHT rate on the rest of your estate to 36% from 40%.
-If you’re looking for estate planning ideas that also help to make a positive impact on the world, consider donating to one of your favourite charities.
+If you leave at least 10% of the taxable part of your estate to registered charities, it reduces the effective IHT rate to 36% from 40%.
+If you’re looking for estate planning ideas that also help to make a positive impact on the world, consider donating to one or more of your favourite charities.

 5. Make sure your wishes are protected